-The Home Parent provides warm and caring professional parenting interactions for 6-8 youth in care.
+The Home Parents (Married Couple) provides warm and caring professional parenting interactions for 6-8 youth in care.
 Interactions and responses to youth are informed by knowledge of the complex issues faced by youth in care and by an understanding that youth need to be equipped to resolve their family issues and to prepare themselves for future success.

 The Home Parent will have a working knowledge of each youth’s daily behaviors and his Plan of Service goals and interact with youth accordingly.

 The Home Parent will follow the home routine as formally agreed upon.